inforion/kopycat/README.md

 1. Import whole Kopycat project into IntelliJ

-    1. Create in IntelliJ new project from existing sources where you clone Kopycat repository
+    1. Create a new project in IntelliJ from existing sources where you have cloned Kopycat repository
-    1. During creating new project specify `Import project from external model -> Gradle`
+    1. When creating new project specify `Import project from external model -> Gradle`
-    1. Choose import project when IntelliJ loaded sources and wait until project will be indexed
+    1. Choose import project when IntelliJ has loaded sources and wait until project is indexed

-    After project has been imported you will have the next project structure:
+    After project has been imported, you will have the next project structure:
     - `buildSrc` contains Gradle plugins for build system
     - `kopycat` contains the emulator core and library manager.
-Also in `src/main/kotlin/ru/inforion/lab403/kopycat/modules` placed embedded modules such as memories (RAM, ROM, NAND, etc), terminals, etc.
+Also in `src/main/kotlin/ru/inforion/lab403/kopycat/modules` embedded modules such as memories (RAM, ROM, NAND, etc), terminals, etc. are placed
     - `kopycat-modules` contains user's modules (devices)
-        - `cores` contains processor cores x86, mips, arm, etc
+        - `cores` contains processor cores x86, mips, arm, etc.
-        - `mcu` contains microprocessors units based on these cores (i.e. elanSC520, stm32f0xx, etc)
+        - `mcu` contains microprocessors units based on these cores (i.e. elanSC520, stm32f0xx, etc.)
-        - `devices` contains devices based on mcu's
+        - `devices` contains devices based on MCUs

     `cores`, `mcu`, `devices` in project naming convention called **library** and a bunch of libraries called **registry**.
 When starting Kopycat you should specify **registry** path with compiled modules using `-y` parameter.
 Division on libraries is just an agreement to organize modules.

 1. Go to the sources of examples in `kopycat-modules`: `kopycat-modules/misc/examples/src/main/kotlin/ru/inforion/lab403/examples/`
-    NOTE: As an example `virtarm`, `stm32f042_bytes` and `stm32f042_ihex` placed here
+    NOTE: As an example `virtarm`, `stm32f042_bytes` and `stm32f042_ihex` are placed here

-1. Create Object file in this directory using IntelliJ right-click menu for example `test`.
-This is will be entry point.
+1. Create an Object file in this directory using IntelliJ right-click menu, for example, `test`.
+This will be an entry point.

 1. Write the next code in it: